 What we know about 5 year old children (born between 2004-11) with a cleft lip and/or palate

-41% of children had at least one decayed, missing or filled tooth (DMFT), by comparison with the 39% rate found in the general population.
+At least 2 in 5 children (41%) had at least one decayed, missing or filled tooth (DMFT), by comparison with the 39% rate found in the general population.
 This means rates of DMFT in children born with cleft lip and/or palate are slightly higher than the general population (see the Glossary for more information on dmft).

 This is better than the 36% reported in 1998 before cleft services changed.